 Nylon, a Petroleum Polymer

-The world’s first synthetic fiber is the petroleum product “Nylon 6.”
-It is discovered by a DuPont chemist who produces the polymer from chemicals found in oil.
+The world’s first synthetic fiber was the petroleum product “Nylon 6,” discovered by a DuPont chemist who produced the polymer from chemicals found in oil.

-The world’s first synthetic fiber – nylon – is discovered on February 28, 1935, by a former Harvard professor working at a DuPont Corporation research laboratory.
+The world’s first synthetic fiber – nylon – was discovered on February 28, 1935, by a former Harvard professor working at a DuPont Corporation research laboratory.

-Later called Nylon 6 by scientists, the revolutionary product comes from chemicals found in petroleum.
+Later called Nylon 6 by scientists, the revolutionary carbon-based product came from chemicals found in petroleum.

 Professor Wallace Carothers had experimented with artificial materials for more than six years.
 He previously discovered neoprene rubber (commonly used in wetsuits) and made major contributions to understanding polymers – large molecules composed in long chains of repeating chemical structures.